Twisted generating functions and the nearby Lagrangian conjecture: Introduction

 Finally we observe that in the case where $M$ is a homotopy sphere, Theorem~\ref{thmintro:gaussmap} gives the triviality of the stable Gauss map and our method provides a genuine generating function.

 \begin{thmintro} Let $M$ be a homotopy sphere and $L$ a closed exact Lagrangian submanifold of $T^* M$.
-Then $L$ admits a generating function of tube type. \end{thmintro} We expect to learn more about the smooth structure of $L$ from Theorem~\ref{thmintro:tgftube} and Theorem~\ref{thmintro:homotopysphere} but postpone this to later work.
+Then the stable Gauss map of $L$ is null homotopic and there exists a generating function of tube type which tube generates $L$. \end{thmintro}

+\begin{rem} While we do not discuss applications to the diffeomorphism type of nearby Lagrangian submanifolds in this paper, forthcoming work of Abouzaid, \'Alvarez-Gavela, Courte, and Kragh, uses its main result, stated as Theorem \ref{thmintro:tgftube} below, as the starting point to prove that nearby exact Lagrangian submanifolds have associated normal invariant (measuring the difference between the tangent spaces of the Lagrangian and that of the base) which is always $2$-torsion (in fact, the main result is sharper, and involves the action of the Hopf map).
+This provides the first general result constraining the diffeomorphism type of Lagrangians, beyond their simple homotopy type, and relies essentially on the notion of \emph{twisted generating function} introduced below.
+Recently, Porcelli and Smith announced an alternative proof of a similar result using homotopical refinements of Floer homology.
+However, their approach still uses the results in this paper as a starting point. \end{rem}

 \paragraph{Acknowledgements} The second and third authors would like to thank Emmanuel Giroux for teaching them his proof of Bott periodicity and for his stimulating interest in this work.
 The first and fourth authors would like to thank Tobias Ekholm for insightful discussion on the subject.